victor-m-f/DroneCodingTest/README.md

 1. Restore all NuGet packages.
 2. Build the project.
-3. Run the API, then run the front-end Blazor app.
+3. Run the .Server project.
 4. Execute unit tests to verify everything is working as expected.

 ## Testing